simonoxen/plastimatch/doc/sphinx/index.rst

 Welcome to plastimatch
 ======================

-Plastimatch is an open source software for deformable image registration.
+Plastimatch is an open source software for image computation.
-It is designed for high-performance volumetric registration of medical images, such as X-ray computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET).
+Our main focus is high-performance volumetric registration of medical images, such as X-ray computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET).
 Software features include: